jordanngo205/March-Madness-Machine-Learning-2025-/README.md

 ## 🧠 Approach

 This baseline model uses **seed difference as a proxy for team strength**.
 It assumes that teams with better (lower) seeds are more likely to win.
+Since the largest possible seed gap is 15 (e.g., a #1 seed vs. a #16 seed), we apply a simple linear formula: 0.5 + 0.03 × seed difference.
+This produces a probability range from 5% to 95%.
 The prediction formula is:

 **Predicted Probability = 0.5 + 0.03 × (Seed2 - Seed1)**